Irritable Bowel Syndrome (IBS) and Fibromyalgia

 Don’t worry!!
 Most people will not react to all the foods listed in the FODMAPS graphic below.

 As a general approach, when working to eliminate suspect foods, it is a good idea to keep a food journal to help ascertain which foods are causing IBS issues.
 When working with clients, I use a combination of both blood type and FODMAPS to create a GI friendly food plan.

 But again, a food journal can support us in better determining which foods we are reacting to.
 Eliminate any “suspect” food for 2-3 weeks and then add back individually to determine tolerance.

 One of the foods/oils that I am finding more suspect and seeing more intolerance to is coconut and coconut oil.
 More people are using coconut products these days but they are not right for everyone.
-If you suspect you might have an allergy to an otherwise healthy food, check with your doctor.
+If you suspect you might have an allergy to a portion of otherwise healthy food, check with your doctor.

 You may like to eat the same vegetables more often, but rotating oils and proteins will aid in metabolism and avoidance of developing a sensitivity to any one particular food.

 The above graphic shows the foods highest in FODMAPS (fructans).
 But again, not everyone will react to the same foods.